-In my upcoming book I want to explore how dynamics between co-workers generated by feelings and emotions, as well as our life force and our honest and intimate relations on the workplace, are influencing our collaboration in teams and organizations.
+In this book I want to explore how dynamics between co-workers generated by feelings and emotions, as well as our life force and our honest and intimate relations on the workplace, are influencing our collaboration in teams and organizations.

 Applied honesty, authenticity and a more consciously lived intimacy can support the transmutation of this life-force.
 And, in turn, this can lead to better conditions in the workplace, more inspiration, productivity, etc.